-The riotous musical farce based on the 16th century classic, "The Rivals."
+The riotous musical farce that is based on the sixteenth century classic, "The Rivals."

-A mismatched collection of blue-blooded 18th century Brits swap affections and misdirected love letters while on vacation in Bath.
-This classic romantic farce pulls out all the stops with concealed identities, botched duels for honor, fortunes won and lost, a malapropism spinning aunt, and a mischievous maid.
+A mismatched collection of blue-blooded eighteenth century Brits swaps affections and misdirected love letters while on vacation in Bath.
+This classic romantic farce pulls out all of the stops with concealed identities, botched duels for honor, fortunes won and lost, a malapropism-spinning aunt and a mischievous maid.
 All is revealed in the end, just in time for a series of weddings and betrothals, and the requisite (slightly twisted) happy ending.

-A G-rated comic romp, All In Love appeals to a wide range of audiences.
-It is easily producible, featuring a medium sized cast, small orchestra, and optional dance component.
+A G-rated comic romp, All in Love appeals to a wide range of audiences.
+It is easily producible, featuring a medium-sized cast, a small orchestra and optional dance component.
 Perfect for an organization looking to show off the comedy chops of experienced male performers.